chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 This restriction to *aspect* and *parity* may appear restrictive; Indeed, it may be argued by introducing this restriction to the formal theory that is about to developed, it has no application to actual language.
 To this argument, it should be countered the structures uncovered in this restricted subset of language must nevertheless preserve their structure when embedded into the whole of language.

 A note on the terminology introduced in this work is in order.
 When a semantic term is capitalized, e.g. Word or Sentence, this will mean it is referred to in its capacity as a formal entity.
 While the formal system was designed to model the actual syntax of Characters, Words and Sentences, this should not be taken to mean the formal entities that emerge from this system are necessarily representative of actual linguistic entities.
 While the formal entities in this system may not map *one-to-one* with their empirical counterparts, it will be seen these formal characteristics nevertheless provide insight into the nature of their empirical counterparts.

-The main results of this work are given in the following list,

-- Theorem 2.3.5: This theorem states if a Sentence is invertible, then its Words are invertible.
-- Theorem 3.3.1: This theorem states either the inverse of the ending word of a Palindrome must be contained in its starting word, or the starting word of a Palindrome must be contained in its ending word.
-- Theorem 3.3.2: This theorem states if a Palindrome has a Delimiter Pivot, then the Word on one side of the Pivot must contain the inverse of the Word on the other side of the pivot
-- Theorem 3.3.3: This theorem states if a Palindrome is perfect, then either its Pivot occurs in a Reflective Word, or its Pivot is flanked by Invertible Words where one Word must contain the inverse other Word.

 Section I: Defintions
 =====================